teraprath/todo-list/README.md

-# Todolist
+# Your Personal Todolist
- A simple Todolist Website with Flask and MySQL
+ A simple Todolist Website with Python (Flask) and MySQL